mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 **Hierarchical Organization of Mia-Platform Console:**

+Mia-Platform Console is organized into hierarchical levels to help users navigate its structure effectively.
+Starting from the highest level down to the most detailed, this section provides a quick guide for understanding the architecture.

 - **Console:** The overarching workspace and management environment, serving as the primary gateway to the platform.
 - **Company:** An organizational entity that acts as a container for projects.
 It can represent the entire organization or a specific operational unit.
 - **Project:** A structured collection of microservices, configurations, and data.
 It might represent a full digital system or a specific component.